-The Commission focused on three main areas: stereotyping poverty, kinship care and overcoming violence.
+Between 2009 and 2011, the Commission focused on three main areas: stereotyping poverty, kinship care and overcoming violence.
+Download the Report.

 Politicians, the media and wider society still find it acceptable to describe people from deprived communities as scroungers and benefit fraudsters (see Flaws in the government’s troubled families strategy).
 Negative stereotyping can make people feel hopeless and ashamed of where they live.
 The residents of deprived areas involved in the Commission wanted to change the way they were portrayed in the media, so, with the help of the Commission, they set out to redress this stereotyping.